lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 ### Who said quantum computers could not fix their mistakes
 Failed computations are an expensive mistake in quantum computing as the no-cloning theorem prevents us from keeping a "backup" of the initial state.
-The fact that "failures" are in fact unlucky measurement outputs makes matters worse, given that measurements are the only irreversible quantum operation.
+The fact that failures are in fact unlucky measurement outputs makes matters worse, given that measurements are the only irreversible quantum operation.
 It is therefore impossible in general to recover from a "wrong" measurement.